 PQLs are more likely to become customers than other types of leads.

 Plain and simple: Social media is an attractive place to hunt for leads.

-With 3.48 billion social media users in 2020—up 288 million (9%) from this time last year—I cannot stress enough how many potential MQLs, SQLs and PQLs are out there (!!).
+With 3.48 billion social media users in 2020—up 288 million (9%) from the same time in the previous year —I cannot stress enough how many potential MQLs, SQLs and PQLs are out there (!!).

 Obviously, not every one of those hundreds of millions of users is in your target audience.
 Certain platforms are better for reaching certain audiences, and the different platforms can generate leads using different tactics.

 Let’s jump into these tactics.